-The Brigham and Women’s Hospital (BWH) Advanced Endoscopy Fellowship, led by Director John R. Saltzman, MD, is designed for physicians who are looking for a comprehensive therapeutic endoscopy training program and for those who are interested in pursuing an academic medical career.
+The Brigham and Women’s Hospital (BWH) Advanced Endoscopy Fellowship, led by Director Christopher C. Thompson, MD, MHES, is designed for physicians who are looking for a comprehensive therapeutic endoscopy training program and for those who are interested in pursuing an academic medical opportunity.

 Traditional training in endoscopy takes place during a three-year fellowship in gastroenterology, providing a good foundation for upper GI endoscopy and colonoscopy skills.
 However, the recent introduction of a large number of advanced endoscopic techniques has heightened the need for specialized fellowships dedicated to advanced endoscopy.

 Advanced Endoscopy Fellowship trainees focus on developing advanced endoscopic skills and accumulating data for clinical trials.
 To help achieve these goals, fellows are given access to state-of-the-art facilities and technology and our experienced faculty.

 Fellows will be exposed to a broad training regimen, including ERCP, diagnostic and therapeutic endoscopic ultrasound, endoscopic mucosal resection (EMR), endoscopic submucosal dissection (ESD), deep enteroscopy techniques, ablation of Barrett’s esophagus, confocal endomicroscopy, third space techniques including peroral endoscopic myotomy (POEM) and its variations of G-POEM and Z-POEM, transoral incisionless fundoplication (TIF), endoscopic management of bariatric surgery complications and primary endoscopic bariatric techniques.
 Each fellow will have the opportunity to work one-on-one with every member of the Brigham and Women’s Hospital advanced endoscopy faculty.